jouvetg/glamod/infos.md

 # Content:

-- **Course content :** Basics of glacier processes and numerical model
+- **Introduction :** Basics of glacier processes and numerical model
 - **Mini-project :** Model your own Glacier
 - **Notebook 1 :** Getting familiar with a simple numerical glacier model
 - **Notebook 2 :** Getting familiar with IGM